axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-task-list/index.rst

 The **Full Task List** page shows you the tasks, as well as, advanced search and filter capabilities.
-You can reach the page by using the |task-list-icon| :guilabel:`Tasks` link in the |axon-ivy| Portal menu.
+You can reach the page by using the |task-list-icon| :guilabel:`Tasks` link in the Axon Ivy Portal menu.

 .. hint::
    Depending on the roles you hold in the application and the
-   configuration of the |axon-ivy|
+   configuration of the Axon Ivy
    Portal, you might see not only the tasks belonging to you but all open tasks.